Tyrn/wei/the-insider-en.typ

 hand into one goblet and then into the other one.

      Dush also  lowered  his hand  into  the white goblet and then  into the black one.
-He had a dry bean in his hand - he was supposed to drop it in one of the  goblets  -  nobody  could see in which  one.
+He had a dry bean in his hand---he was supposed to drop it in one of the  goblets---nobody  could see in which  one.
 Ashinik didn't have any difficulties, however, guessing that Dush chose the white one.

      The  boys walked around all six people and then they turned the goblets